alttch/eva3/UPDATE.rst

   scripts. "eva-control" still supports controller management with supervisorctl (using "service/supervisord-program" registry key field).

+- Supervisord support is deprecated and will be removed from the standard control scripts in EVA ICS 3.5

 - uc-control, lm-control and sfa-control scripts are removed.
 Consider using "eva" or "eva-control" only.